Learn More About Penrith's 3-Bin Waste Service

 What can I put in the kitchen caddy?

-- Place a Council-provided green compostable bag in the caddy and scrape your leftover food straight in, along with any other organic material such as hair, paper towels or tissues.
+• Place a Council-provided green compostable bag in the caddy and scrape your leftover food straight in.
 When it is full, take the green bag out and place it into the FOGO bin.

-- Council sells kitchen caddy organic bins that have been specifically designed to fit the Council-provided green compostable bags.
+• Council sells kitchen caddy organic bins that have been specifically designed to fit the Council-provided green compostable bags.
 Please do not use any other bags, even if they are labelled as compostable or biodegradable, as they do not break down quickly enough for composting.
-Biodegradable means it gets broken down into tiny pieces, which is worse for the environment.

 If you need a new kitchen caddy, they can be purchased from Council for $11.00 including GST.